centreon/centreon-documentation/en/graph-views/configuration.md

 The following parameters can be configured in `/etc/centreon-studio/studio-config.properties`.

-If you had, remove or update a parameter, make sure to restart centreon-map.
+If you add, remove or update a parameter, make sure to restart centreon-map.

 **What's an inherited status ?**